Article Content

 Let’s say you are traveling 1 m/s north.
 The next second you are traveling 2 m/s north.
 And the next second, 3 m/s north.

-Mathematically we can write: acceleration (a) = v/t
+Mathematically we can write acceleration as:

-Now lets say you’re riding a bike.
+Now let’s say you’re riding a bike.

-If you start pedaling faster, you’re accelerating.
+If you start pedaling faster, you are accelerating.

 If you hit the brakes, you’re also accelerating – just in the opposite direction (this is also called de-acceleration)!